accepton/accepton-apple/docs/AcceptOnUIMachine.md

   //and has fixed errors
 }

+//A credit-card number was typed to the point where the type could be
+//deduced.
+Types include "visa", "amex", "master_card", "discover" and "unknown" func acceptOnUIMachineCreditCardTypeDidChange(type: String) {
+}

 ```

 At this point, the view controller will receive a message from the `uim` that a payment is processing via `acceptOnUIMachinePaymentIsProcessing`.
 You should show a loading screen at this time.
 Read below in *Payment Processing* to see what to do after this point.